-Similar to clustering algorithms, the TDA methods we investigate in this paper rely on a changing scale parameter.
+Similar to clustering algorithms, the TDA methods we investigate in this paper also rely on a changing scale parameter.
 But instead of relying on the metric structure alone, these methods propose using \emph{persistent homology} to compute topological invariants of a data set.
-Persistent homology was first introduced to investigate topological simplifications of alpha shapes~\cite{edelsbrunner2000topological}, but later extended to arbitrary dimensional spaces~\cite{zomorodian2005computing}.
+Persistent homology was first introduced to investigate topological simplifications of alpha shapes in~\cite{edelsbrunner2000topological}, but later extended to arbitrary dimensional spaces in~\cite{zomorodian2005computing}.
 The topological invariants that persistent homology identifies are \emph{the Betti numbers} defined for every natural number $n$.
 For instance, the Betti numbers for $n=0, 1$ and $2$ indicate respectively the number of connected components, 2- and 3- dimensional holes within the data set.
-The information that persistent homology yields on the change in topological features as the filtration scale parameter increases can be presented in various different ways such as barcodes~\cite{carlsson2005persistencebarcode, ghrist2008barcodes}, persistence diagrams~\cite{cohen2007stability}, landscapes~\cite{bubenik2015statistical}, images~\cite{image2017persistence}, terraces~\cite{terrace2018persistence}, entropy~\cite{merelli2015topological} and curves~\cite{chung2019persistence}.
+The information that persistent homology yields on the change in topological features as the filtration scale parameter increases can be presented in various different ways by barcodes~\cite{carlsson2005persistencebarcode} and \cite{ghrist2008barcodes}, by persistence diagrams~\cite{cohen2007stability}, by landscapes~\cite{bubenik2015statistical}, by images~\cite{image2017persistence}, by terraces~\cite{terrace2018persistence}, by entropy~\cite{merelli2015topological} and by curves~\cite{chung2019persistence}.
 Barcodes are the most commonly used representations of persistent homology classes in which one keeps a record of finite collections of scale parameter intervals over which individual persistent homology classes \emph{persist}.